 All children have the right to learn in classrooms that are free from disruption and feel safe.

 At times there may be a need to use sanctions as a consequence of poor behaviour choices to act as a deterrent for those still learning how to choose positive behaviour.

 If a child falls below our expectation of being ready, respectful or safe, we will follow a 5-step approach:

 - 1. Remind and refocus: discretely and gently remind children about our rules and expectations.
 Be clear about which expectation they are not meeting.
-"I am expecting you to...... (listen to the teacher) "Can you make a safe choice" 'Was that respectful?" - 2.
-Caution: Offer help and support e.g. "This behaviour is stopping learning.
+"I am expecting you to...... (listen to the teacher) "Can you make a safe choice?"
+'Was that respectful?' - teacher) "Can you make a safe choice?"
+'Was that respectful?"

+2. Caution: Offer help and support e.g. "This behaviour is stopping learning.
 What do you need to behave safely?"
 "Help me understand which part you are finding tricky."
 "How can we make this easier for you to manage?"
 If they re- engage, ensure that this is positively reinforced by swiftly and non-verbally giving them a pearl or non-verbal/verbal praise - 3.
 Last chance: acknowledge children's feelings and difficulties whilst providing them with clear choices which will support them to turn things around.
-Remind them that they could lose 5 minutes of their playtime/lunch/reward time.
+Remind them that they could lose 10 minutes of their playtime/lunch/reward time.
 If they re- engage, ensure that this is positively reinforced by swiftly - 4.
-Time out: If after following the steps above, they are still unable to be ready, respectful and safe they will be taken to a buddy class or to a quiet area with an adult for time out.
-They will be expected to complete an appropriate task set by their teacher.
-On return, they will return back to learning or play with their class.
-Parents will be informed that their child has reached this stage and informed of any lost learning.
-This will be logged by class teacher and can be time out of class, playtime, reward time.

-5. Headteacher/SLT: If the behaviour continues or escalates, the headteacher or member of SLT can be called for support.
+Time out in reset: If after following the steps above, they are still unable to be ready, respectful and safe they will be taken to the reset classroom with a member of staff for time out.
+This will be in a quiet classroom free from distraction.
+They will be expected to complete an appropriate task set by their teacher and to reflect on their behaviour.
+When they are ready to learn, they will return back to learning or play with their class.
+Parents will be informed that their child has reached this stage by phone call, letter or dojo.
+This will also be logged and will result in missing 10 minutes of their golden time.
+However, pupils can earn back time in the same system it was lost (10 min blocks) if they have turned their behaviour choices around.
+If a pupil has three rule breaks per week, they will lose all of their of golden time.
+If this reoccurs, the pupil may lose other privileges such as trips and visits and we will meet with parents.
+During missed golden time, pupils will be asked to reflect on their behaviour this will be led by a member of SLT. - 5.
+Headteacher/SLT: If behaviour is continued or becomes more serious the headteacher or member of SLT in charge will decide on consequences.
 Parents may be invited for a meeting if behaviour has reached this stage.